P8-Communication-project/825_Deep_learning_miniproject/readme.md

 ***Neural_network.py*** is the main script, it requires a login to WandB, and the data files must be in the same working directory for the code to run.

-The output of the neural network should be available on WandB.
+The output of the neural network is available on WandB.